melissamcewen/CurlsBotSite/src/content/categories/non-water-soluble-silicones.md

 ---
-title: Non Water-soluble Silicones
+title: Non Water-soluble Silicones and Curly/Wavy Hair Guide
 description: Silicones that are not soluble in water and can be hard to wash out
 ---

-# Non Water-soluble Silicones
+# Non Water-soluble Silicones and Curly/Wavy Hair Guide

 These silicones are powerful conditioning agents, with the main downside being they can be harder to wash out.
 If you're not using a strong enough shampoo, or no shampoo at all, that can mean buildup.